Altansar69/Tirexo-Enhanced/README.md

 2. Install the script.
 Either from here, or by clicking on this link: https://greasyfork.org/fr/scripts/438230-tirexo-enhanced

 You just have to go on Tirexo and enjoy ;).
 When an update is available it will be done automatically

+credits:
+The idea of this script comes from the one made by RoyalGamer06 then taken by SubZeroPL for the rin.
+Thanks a lot to both of them.